Nishidh25/Covid-19-Detection-from-Lung-X-rays/README.md

 # Pipeline
 * Select the image from csv and feed it to ImageDataGenerator
 * Augment data
-  * rescale the image 1./255, rotatate by 90 degrees, shify width and height by 0.15,flip horizontally, zoom by 0.5.
+  * rescale the image 1./255, rotatate by 90 degrees, shift width and height by 0.15,flip horizontally, zoom by 0.5.
 * Resize all proposals to 224x224 pixels
 * Perform a Forward pass through the network for all proposals
 * Get output from softmax layer , if output is > 0.5 label as positive else negative